TapusAggarwal/LogLingo/README.md

 ## Overview
-This program is designed to provide comprehensive log data analysis and text processing capabilities.
-It integrates data extraction, database operations, and text similarity assessments to allow users to interact with and analyze log data effectively.
+This program is designed to provide comprehensive log data analysis capabilities.
+It integrates data extraction, database operations which are written by the AI agents, and text similarity assessments using NLP to allow users to interact with and analyze log data effectively.

 ## Agents Hierarchy
 <img src="Agents Hierarchy.png" width="50%"/>